A Table Full Of Joy

 Potato Ricer- more affordable but smaller.

 Yes.
-After prepping the mashed potatoes refrigerate up to 3 days ahead of time.
+After prepping the mashed potatoes, refrigerate them up to 3 days ahead of time.

 Absolutely!
 Sour Cream adds great flavor and creaminess to mashed potatoes!

-Store leftovers in an airtight container in the refrigerate.
+Store leftovers in an airtight container in the refrigerator.
 Consume within 4-5 days.

 Add mashed potatoes to a leftover sandwich, make potato tacos, or make rolls out of them (like these sweet potato rolls)!

-Boil potatoes until a fork can easily pieces the potato.
-This is anywhere from 20-40 minutes, depending on your altitude and water temperature.
+Boil potatoes until a fork can easily pierce them.
+This is anywhere from 20 to 40 minutes, depending on your altitude and water temperature.

 Yes!
-Place mashed potatoes in a freezer safe container and coat with butter.
+Place mashed potatoes in a freezer-safe container and coat with butter.
 Cover and freeze for up to 3 months!
-When ready to eat, allow mashed potatoes to thaw overnight in refrigerator then reheat in the oven!
+When ready to eat, allow mashed potatoes to thaw overnight in the refrigerator, then reheat in the oven!

 Video